-Laptops, Wi-Fi Hotspots, and electronic devices (iPads, Surfaces, Galaxy Tabs, and Kindle Fires) are available to current LTC students enrolled in at least one undergraduate-level course and in good financial standing with the College.
-Borrowers need to present a current LTC Student ID card and may check out one laptop or e-device at a time.
-Various equipment (power cords, headphones, microphones, calculators, scanners, flash drives, etc.) is also available.
-View items on the library website: gotoltc.edu/library > Devices & Equipment.
+Laptops, Wi-Fi Hotspots, and electronic devices (Apple iPads & Microsoft Surfaces) are available to current LTC students enrolled in at least one course and in good financial standing with the College.
+Borrowers need to present a current LTC Student ID card and may check out one laptop or tablet at a time.
+Various equipment (power cords, headphones, microphones, web cams, calculators, scanners, flash drives, etc.) is also available.
+To check availability and see full terms and conditions for equipment checkout, please visit: gotoltc.edu/library Devices & Equipment.

-Study Rooms
+Study Rooms & Study Booths

-Rooms for quiet and group study are available on a first-come, first-served basis with priority given to current LTC students.
-Checkout period is two hours with opportunity to renew if no one is waiting for a room.
-Each room is an enclosed space with a table, chairs, computer, whiteboard, and dry erase markers.
+Rooms for quiet study are available with priority given to current LTC students.
+Checkout period is two hours with the opportunity to renew if no one is waiting for a room.
+Each study room is an enclosed space with a table, chairs, computer with dual monitors, whiteboard, and dry erase markers.
+Each study booth is an enclosed space with a desk and chair.